BDF-manual-maintenance/BDF-Manual/source/guide/TD.rst

     1
    $end

-   #2nd: spin-flip tddft, use close-shell determinate as reference to calculate triplets
+   #2nd: spin-flip tddft, use close-shell determinant as reference to calculate triplets
    $tddft
    imethod
     1